Yuegong-1: 2014 - first research mission

 The first research mission was the Permanent Astrobase Life-support Artificial Closed Ecosystem (PALACE) Research (aka "Lunar Palace-1"), a 105-day mission of three researchers.
 The one man, Dong Chen, and two women, Xie Beizhen and Wang Minjuan, volunteers from the BUAA, conducted the first long-duration research project of this kind in China, 3 February to 20 May 2014.

 The crew grew five cereals, including wheat, corn, soybeans, peanuts and lentils; 15 vegetables, including carrots, cucumbers and water spinach; and one fruit, strawberries.
 The wheat provided the main source of calories and the primary source of oxygen.
 Meat was the primary foodstock; however, meat was grown, in the form of yellow mealworms, the crew's primary protein source.

 The diet studied was to determine if a space crew could subsist on a high protein diet with vegetables and mealworms.
 The mealworms, composed of 3/4 protein, were chosen due to a United Nations study recommending them as a food source for the poor and undernourished; however, it was met with resistance from Western astronauts.
 They have a tendency to escape confinement.
 Mealworms reached the size of fingers in weeks.
 The mealworms were fed the leftover and inedible parts of the produce.

 The mission's ecological system was to be a testbed for the controlled ecological life support system (CELSS) for China's Tiangong space station.
 The BLSS system used on the mission was at the time the most advanced ever fielded.

 2017-2018 - second research mission

-For the second mission, two teams of four volunteers spent 370 days in isolation.
+The second mission, named "Lunar Palace 365", involved two teams of four volunteers who spent 370 days in isolation.
+The mission achieved total recycling of oxygen and water for human use, as well as complete production of plants and mealworms to sustain the volunteer's diet.